 WATCH: Body cameras show deadly I-75 shooting

-The 27-year-old man, Elijah Isham, was inside his crashed and overturned vehicle aa officers issued 41 commands for him to drop the weapon, Moraine Police Chief Craig Richardson said.
+The 27-year-old man, Elijah Isham, was inside his crashed and overturned vehicle as officers issued 41 commands for him to drop the weapon, Moraine Police Chief Craig Richardson said.

 Isham was pronounced dead at a local hospital.